radekrzepka/portfolio/README.md

 # Portfolio website

-All of the projects created and technologies I have learned are being passed through the headless CMS Strapi.
+My portfolio.
+All of the created projects, technologies I have learned and my experience are being passed through the headless CMS Strapi.

 ## Technologies